blinklabs-io/docs/src/content/docs/guides/adder/Examples/004-example-3-watch-an-spo-and-get-an-alert-in-discord.md

 <br />

-📝Make sure you make note of your Webhook URL we will need it later.
+📝 Make sure you make note of your Webhook URL we will need it later.
 For this example, the Webhook URL we used is:

 ```
 https://discord.com/api/webhooks/1342941446373773342/Wo1bXhSouY5fKdv2frsUQlOnT5UTa9heCxinN_B13AUTuaQ0IOzxzr9ZYsa4co2VN3mi